How to Value a Heating and Air Conditioning Business in 2026: A Complete Expert Guide

 Revenue Quality vs. Revenue Size

-Not all revenue is created equal.
-Buyers care deeply about how revenue is generated.
-A $5 million HVAC company with mostly one-time installation jobs may be worth less than a $2 million company with strong service contracts.
+A $5 million HVAC company that relies heavily on one-time installation jobs may be worth less than a $2 million company with strong recurring service contracts.
+Buyers focus on the quality, predictability, and durability of revenue—not just the top-line number.

 • Repeat residential customers